 - Accountability toward the community, in order that:

-- educational opportunities in the study of nursing will be provided for those individuals within the community who are capable of benefiting from them
+- Butler Community College will provide educational opportunities in the field of nursing for those individuals within the community who are qualified applicants.

-- the health care agencies within the community will have reasonable assurance that their nursing employees who are graduates of this accredited program of study in nursing will be capable of competently performing appropriate nursing roles with reasonable independence and sound judgment.
+- Health care agencies within the community will have reasonable assurance that their nursing employees who are graduates of the accredited program of study in nursing will be capable of possessing professional knowledge, skills and attitudes of a professional nurse.

 - Accountability from a personal perspective, in that: